Introduction

 - Perform a manual conflict test.

-If none of the above helps to clear the 404 error from the system status page, it would be the time to contact your host support for further investigation of the issue.
+If none of the above helps to clear the 404 error from the system status page, contact your host support for further investigation of the issue.

 Backup Cron Job